shushak/Customer-Segmentation-Project/README.md

 ##### NumStorePurchases: Number of purchases made directly in stores
 ##### NumWebVisitsMonth: Number of visits to company’s website in the last month

 #### 🔬 **Methodology**: We will cluster customers on segments based on their behavior using the K-Means algorithm in Python.
 Tableau and Python are the primary tools for the data analysis and visualization.
-Morever, Trello and Git shall be used for Project planning and management.
+Also, Trello and GitHub will be used for project planning and management.
 #### GitHub: https://github.com/shushak/IronhackFinalProject
 #### Trello: https://trello.com/b/iNsFFzxG/final-project